-We break down the best U.S. wireless carriers
+These are the best wireless carriers in the U.S.

 Should you go with prepaid?

 An MVNO, or mobile virtual network operator, is a carrier that provides service by reselling service from one of the big carriers.
-This allows a greater range of plans on the same networks that may work better for you.
-Some of the best MVNOs can offer additional savings with longer terms or even just by cutting out things you don't need like video service subscriptions.
+It allows a greater range of plans on the same networks that may work better for you.
+Some of the best MVNOs can offer additional savings with longer terms or even just by cutting out things you don't need, like video service subscriptions.
 You can even get MVNOs that allow advanced features like tethering (hotspot data).

-If one of the big carriers isn't a good fit, it's worth it to check out an MVNO.
+The most important thing is to choose the best cell phone plan for you as long as you have coverage.

 Bottom line

-Most Americans will be covered by any of these networks so the biggest questions are which plans are the best fit for you and how eager are you to get 5G.
+Most Americans will be covered by any of these networks, so the biggest questions are which plans are the best fit for you and how eager are you to get 5G.
+Nationwide 5G is available on all three big carriers, but you'll need a phone that supports it.
+Luckily, most of the best Android phones do.
 Verizon and AT&T are more comfortable charging a premium for service thanks to a good reputation for having a strong network.
-There are also a lot of people who just don't think about switching or don't want to go through the hassle.
-But if you're willing to make the change, you could find a better network or even just a better plan.
+Most of the time, the best choice isn't the cheapest carrier but the one with the best coverage for you.
+Luckily, switching is reasonably easy, and you can even keep your phone number when you do.

 For most people, T-Mobile is a great fit with solid speeds and great coverage.
-While not everyone is ready for 5G just yet, T-Mobile's rapid progress and already-deployed three-tiered 5G network are promising for continued growth.
-It's also refreshing that T-Mobile doesn't try to force customers onto more expensive plans just to access 5G.
+While not everyone is ready for 5G just yet, T-Mobile's rapid progress and already-deployed three-tiered 5G network promise continued growth.
+It's also refreshing that T-Mobile doesn't force customers onto more expensive plans to access 5G.

 Credits — The team that worked on this guide